 - Formed in 2008, the Empire Health Foundation is a private health conversion foundation based in Spokane, Washington, with a service area of 7 counties and 3 tribal reservations in eastern Washington.
 The foundation invests in health initiatives that improve access, education, research, and policy.
 For example, in 2017 Empire Health Foundation awarded grant funds to the Stevens County Summer Food Program to purchase food items to provide supplemental food boxes to families with low incomes.

 - The Alleghany Foundation in rural Covington, Virginia, was established in 1995 after the conversion of Alleghany Regional Hospital.
 The foundation has awarded over $50 million to local nonprofits and government agencies to promote the health of the community.
-For example, in order to increase access to care for children and youth in Alleghany County, the foundation has provided funding for school nursing programs in local public schools since 1996.
+For example, in order to increase access to care for children and youth in Alleghany County, the foundation provided funding for school nursing programs in local public schools.